saurabh-saraswat21/QuizMania/README.md

 ## To Run Our Project From Scratch:

+### First, Fork and Clone our repository in VSCode.

-### First, ensure the following have been installed on your system:
+### Next, ensure the following have been installed on your system:

 * NodeJS: [Follow this link to install NodeJS according to your Operating System](https://nodejs.org/en/download/)
 * MongoDB: [Follow this link to install MongoDB according to your Operating System](https://www.mongodb.com/try/download/community)